TuongCoffee/TuongCoffee/README.md

 Terminal: Termux (Android)
 Code editor: Acode
-Device: Samsung Galaxy A11 *(low-end device, limited storage, so I prefer lightweight tools)*
+Device: Samsung Galaxy A11 *(low-end device with limited storage, so I prefer lightweight tools)*

 ## Notes

-My repository (repositories) reflects my learning process.
+My repositories reflect my learning process.
 Some projects may be experimental or unfinished.
 The goal is understanding, not perfection.

 ## End

-Thanks for reading!
+Thanks for reading, and have a great day!